-This document is based on the WHO Good Trade and Distribution Practice for Pharmaceutical Starting Materials (GTDP) Guideline 2016 [1] and therefore, it follows the same structure.
-It is meant to provide guidance in the application of the GTDP; however, alternative approaches may be acceptable.
+As this document is based on the WHO Good Trade and Distribution Practice for Pharmaceutical Starting Materials (GTDP) Guideline 2016 [1] it therefore follows the same structure.
+It is meant to provide guidance in the application of the GTDP specifically applied to pharmaceutical grade excipients.
+This updated 2024 guide also provides notes with practical examples and further explanations, where applicable.

-This document applies to steps in the distribution/supply chain starting from the point at which an excipient is transferred outside the control of the original manufacturer's material management system.
-It is written mainly for distributors.
-Some sections may also be applicable to other parties such as carriers.
-The applicability of and responsibility for compliance to these sections should be defined and formalised between the distributor and such other parties.
+This document applies to all the different stages of the distribution/supply chain of excipients, starting from the point at which an excipient is transferred outside the control of the original manufacturer's material management system, e.g., Enterprise Resource Planning (ERP).
+It is written mainly for distributors, but it can be applicable for manufacturers and users of excipients if they manage part of the supply chain.
+Some sections may also be applicable to other parties such as warehousing companies and carriers.
+The applicability of and responsibility for compliance to these sections should be defined and formalised between the distributor and other parties.

-To help the user to identify the sections applicable to the activities, please refer to Table 1 - Matrix of Applicability and Table 2 - Applicability for Supply Chain Activities.
+To help the user to identify the sections in the combined WHO and IPEC Guidance (Table 2) applicable to their specific activities, please refer to Table 1 - Matrix of Applicability.
 The matrix differentiates between activities involving warehousing and distribution from those involving additional handling such as distributor bulk storage, repackaging, sampling, or labelling activities with excipients, reflecting different levels of control.